China’s Counter-Pivot Response

 Strategic Partnerships not Alliances

-In July of 2014, it vowed to enrich existing “strategic cooperative partnership” with South Korea, and in the following month, sought to deepen its “strategic partnership” with ASEAN.
+In July of 2014, Beijing vowed to enrich existing “strategic cooperative partnership” with South Korea, and in the following month, sought to deepen “strategic partnership” with ASEAN.
 In November of the same year, China eventually upgraded its ties with Australia to “comprehensive strategic partnership,” and in April this year, with Vietnam to “comprehensive strategic cooperative partnership” — the kind of diplomatic relationship that China has had with Cambodia since 2010.
-What is notable here is that all these have taken place after the US announcement of the pivot.
-One could surmise that the pivot might have even accelerated them.
+What is notable here is that all these have taken place after the US announcement of the Rebalance.
+One could surmise that the Rebalance might have even accelerated them.

 What is China doing?